effepivi/ICP3038/Labs/Lab-09-Grandient_magnitude-and-Sharpening/README.md

 with <img src="https://render.githubusercontent.com/render/math?math=\mathbf{Input}" alt="Input" /> = `*this` and <img src="https://render.githubusercontent.com/render/math?math=\mathbf{Output}" alt="Output" /> the image returned by the `clamp` method.

+**DO NOT NORMALISE THE FINAL IMAGE!** Instead you need to clamp the pixel values to preserve the same dynamic range as the input image.
+See below.

 ### Executable